victordomingos/count-money/README.md

 ## How to use:

-The current version of this aplication can be run from the command line shell using the following command:
+The current version of this application can be run from the command line shell using the following command:

 ```
 count-money